crash-g/bottino/INSTRUCTIONS.md

 **commands to manage participants**:

-- `/addparticipants`: add participants that can be used as creditors or debtors in expenses
+- `/addparticipants` or `/ap`: add participants that can be used as creditors or debtors in expenses
-- `/removeparticipants`: remove participants that should not appear in expenses anymore
+- `/removeparticipants` or `/rp`: remove participants that should not appear in expenses anymore
-- `/listparticipants`: return the list of all registered participants
+- `/listparticipants` or `/lp`: return the list of all registered participants

 **commands to manage groups**:

-- `/addgroup`: create a group of participants
+- `/addgroup` or `/ag`: create a group of participants
-- `/deletegroup`: delete a group of participants
+- `/deletegroup` or `/dg`: delete a group of participants
-- `/addgroupmembers`: add members to a group
+- `/addgroupmembers` or `/agm`: add members to a group
-- `/removegroupmembers`: remove members from a group
+- `/removegroupmembers` or `/rgm`: remove members from a group
-- `/listgroups`: return the list of all existing groups
+- `/listgroups` or `/lg`: return the list of all existing groups
-- `/listgroupmembers`: return the list of all members of a given group
+- `/listgroupmembers` or `/lgm`: return the list of all members of a given group

 Some commands accept no arguments, other require a string.
 In general, the bot does not answer to commands unless required or an error has occurred.